CrossDimension-LLP/customer-management-ms/README.md

-# customer-management-ms
+# customer-management-MS
-CRUD related to customer profiles
+All customer related CRUD operations are being handled